 Neither the continents nor the oceans have always looked the way they do now.
 These “paleomaps” show how the continents and oceans appeared before (top) and during (bottom) “the collision that changed the world,” when the landmass that is now the Indian subcontinent rammed northward into Asia, closing the Tethys Sea and building the Himalayas.
 Global ocean levels were higher then, creating salty shallow seas (pale blue) that covered much of North Africa and parts of each of the continents.

 Kast used microscopic seashells to create a record of ocean nitrogen over a period from 70 million years ago — shortly before the extinction of the dinosaurs — until 30 million years ago.
-This record is an enormous contribution to the field of global climate studies, said John Higgins, an associate professor of geosciences at Princeton and a co-author on the paper.
+This record is an enormous contribution to the field of global climate studies, said Princeton’s John Higgins, a co-author on the paper.
+Higgins is a leading authority on evolution of the carbon cycle and the global climate system over Earth history.

 “In our field, there are records that you look at as fundamental, that need to be explained by any sort of hypothesis that wants to make biogeochemical connections,” Higgins said.
 “Those are few and far between, in part because it’s very hard to create records that go far back in time.
 Fifty-million-year-old rocks don’t willingly give up their secrets.
 I would certainly consider Emma’s record to be one of those fundamental records.
 From now on, people who want to engage with how the Earth has changed over the last 70 million years will have to engage with Emma’s data.”

 In addition to being the most abundant gas in the atmosphere, nitrogen is key to all life on Earth.
-“I study nitrogen so that I can study the global environment,” said Daniel Sigman, Princeton’s Dusenbury Professor of Geological and Geophysical Sciences and the senior author on the paper.
+“I study nitrogen so that I can study the global environment,” said Daniel Sigman.
 Sigman initiated this project with Higgins and then-Princeton postdoctoral researcher Daniel Stolper, who is now an assistant professor of Earth and planetary science at the University of California-Berkeley.

 Every organism on Earth requires “fixed” nitrogen — sometimes called “biologically available nitrogen.”
 Nitrogen makes up 78% of our planet’s atmosphere, but few organisms can “fix” it by converting the gas into a biologically useful form.
 In the oceans, cyanobacteria in surface waters fix nitrogen for all other ocean life.
 As the cyanobacteria and other creatures die and sink downward, they decompose.